bp4mc2/bp4mc2/site/chapter-3.md

 In 'Through the looking-glass' van Lewis Caroll wordt deze innige relatie tussen de betekenis van een term en zijn spreker verwoord in het gesprek tussen Alice en Humpty-Dumpty:

-*"I don't know what you mean by 'glory'", Alice said.*
+>"*I don't know what you mean by 'glory'*", Alice said.
+>

-*Humpty Dumpty smiled contemptuously.
-"Of course you don't.
+>Humpty Dumpty smiled contemptuously. "*Of course you don't.
 Till I tell you.
-I meant 'there's a nice knock-down argument for you!'"*
+I meant 'there's a nice knock-down argument for you!'*"
+>

-*"But 'glory' doesn't mean 'a nice knock-down argument'," Alice objected.*
+>"*But 'glory' doesn't mean 'a nice knock-down argument'*" Alice objected.
+>

-*"When I use a word," Humpty Dumpty said in rather a scornful tone.
-"It means just what I choose it to mean - neither more or less."*
+>"*When I use a word,*" Humpty Dumpty said in rather a scornful tone. "*It means just what I choose it to mean - neither more or less.*"
+>

-*"The question is," said Alice, "whether you can make words mean so many different things."*
+>"*The question is,*" said Alice, "*whether you can make words mean so many different things.*"
+>

-*"The question is," said Humpty Dumpty, "which is to be master - that's all."*
+>"*The question is,*" said Humpty Dumpty, "*which is to be master - that's all.*"

 Hier stelt Humpty Dumpty dat hijzelf, en alleen hijzelf kan bepalen wat een woord betekent.
 Strikt genomen heeft hij gelijk.
 Maar als men betekenisvol wil communiceren en daarmee ook betekenisvol modelleren, dan is enige duidelijkheid nodig wat 'we' er mee bedoelen.
 Deze duidelijkheid kan worden bereikt door het definiëren van begrippen.</p>